-The Jeannette and Stanley Bakke Women in Ministry Scholarship is awarded to a female M.Div. student who is preparing for pastoral ministry or further graduate education directed toward teaching at the college or seminary level.
+The Jeannette and Stanley Bakke Women in Ministry Scholarship is awarded to a female Master of Divinity student who is preparing for pastoral ministry or further graduate education directed toward teaching at the college or seminary level.
 First preference is given to a Baptist General Conference student (EPB012).